 The Victoria and Albert Museum in London has a fantastic collection of jewelry.
-This time we will take a look at the pieces inspired by natural forms.
+This time we will take a look at pieces inspired by natural forms.
 Nature-inspired jewelry, decorated with clearly recognizable flowers or fruit, emerged with the Romantic movement in the early 19th century.
 It remained popular for many decades.

-The Victoria and Albert jewelry collection includes a gold Celtic breastplate, jeweled pendants given by Elizabeth I to her courtiers.
-As well as, diamonds worn by Catherine the Great of Russia, jewelry by the art-nouveau designer, Réné Lalique, diamond tiaras by Cartier, and contemporary works by Wendy Ramshaw, Peter Chang, and Marjorie Schick.
+The Victoria and Albert jewelry collection includes a gold Celtic breastplate, jeweled pendants given by Elizabeth I to her courtiers, as well as diamonds worn by Catherine the Great of Russia, jewelry by the art-nouveau designer, Réné Lalique, diamond tiaras by Cartier, and contemporary works by Wendy Ramshaw, Peter Chang, and Marjorie Schick.

 In contrast with earlier periods, the more elaborate jewelry was worn almost exclusively by women.
 Now it seems obvious, but imagine what a sad change that must have been!
 To have to stop wearing all those dazzling pieces!

 A lady would wear this magnificent jeweled bouquet as a bodice ornament, attached with a removable metal hook.
 We know that a Spanish noblewoman, Doña Juana Rabasa (wife of the Finance Minister of Charles IV of Spain) was its the original owner.
 She gave it to the shrine of the Virgin of the Pillar at Saragossa.

 René Lalique was Art Nouveau’s most important jeweler.
 He developed a new stylistic language based on sinuous interpretations of natural forms and championed non-precious materials such as enamel, glass, and horn.
 The resulting pieces were both dramatic and ethereal, and very influential among other jewelers who went on to work in the Art Nouveau style.